Glossary

 See Loading...

-A reference to a permanent settlement or built-up area with a relatively dense population compared to its hinterland.
+A reference to a permanent settlement or built-up area with a relatively dense population.

 The process of demographic, economic and/or social change in which an increasing proportion of the population of a country or region live in urban areas.
 The size and rate of urbanisation is influenced by push-pull factors.